Table of Contents

 - Hexagonaria subcarinata: Alpena Limestone

-He also provided a chart of eight characteristics that can be used to differentiate the species.
+Additionally, Stumm provided a chart of eight diagnostic characteristics used to differentiate these species.

 Stratigraphy